a) FISM World Championships of Magic (WCM) are organized under the auspices and supervision of the FISM and are open to:

 k) For both performing conditions, Stage and Close-Up, only the first-prize winners, are qualified for the second phase of the judging process, during which the winners of the Grand Prix will be elected.
 In judging the competitors in this second phase, the jury will apply the same standards as mentioned in paragraph b of this Article.
 After the last performance, the judges will be asked to list all contestants in the order of their preference.
 Their number one gets (n) points, where n is the total number of contestants, number two on the list gets

 (n-1) points, number three (n-2) and so on.
-The Jury Staff Officer adds all the points of each contestant and the contestant with the highest total points will be awarded the Grand Prix.
+The Jury Support Officer adds all the points of each contestant and the contestant with the highest total points will be awarded the Grand Prix.

-a) The organizing committee, in coordination with the Presidium, will appoint official timekeepers for the contests.
-A special staff, headed by the Jury Staff Officer, will assure a smooth-running judging process.
-Among other responsibilities, the jury staff shall collect the forms, do the necessary calculations, and take care of the well-being of the Judges.
-The jury staff will keep all the scores strictly secret, revealing them to no one except for the jury President, who will share it with the chairmen of the judging panels.
+a) The organizing committee, in coordination with the Board of Directors, will appoint official timekeepers for the contests.
+A special team, headed by the Jury Support Officer, will assure a smooth-running judging process.
+Among other responsibilities, the jury support team shall collect the forms, do the necessary calculations, and take care of the well-being of the Judges.
+The jury support team will keep all the scores strictly secret, revealing them to no one except for the jury President, who will share then with the chairmen of the judging panels.
 These scores will not be shared with the other judges before the list of final scores is provided (see Article 7g).

-b) The organizing committee will provide the official trophies, the necessary judging forms, clipboards as well as the diplomas for the contestants.
+b) The organizing committee will provide the official trophies, the necessary judging forms, clipboards, lamps or flashlights as well as the diplomas for the contestants.

 c) Trophies for the divers prizes have to be designed according to FISM specifications.

-d) The Jury Staff Officer will send the contest rules and procedures to the Judges no less than four weeks before the start of the Championships.
+d) The Jury Support Officer will send the contest rules and procedures to the Judges no less than four weeks before the start of the Championships.

-e) At the beginning of the convention, prior to the start of the contest, the judging panels (as mentioned in Article 2a) will be briefed by a member of the Presidium or by the President of the Jury on the main issues of these FISM contest rules and procedures.
+e) At the beginning of the convention, prior to the start of the contest, the judging panels (as mentioned in Article 2a) will be briefed by a member of the Board of Directors or by the President of the Jury on the main issues of these FISM contest rules and procedures.

 a) A contestant and FISM will indemnify each other in case of an intellectual property infringement claim by a third party.
 FISM’s maximum aggregate liability shall not exceed the total amount paid by FISM to the contestant for the matter at the origin of the indemnity, and excludes any indirect damage, even if foreseeable.